Syncing 10,000 leads/mo? GET A DEMO

 The brief cooldown prevents local audiences from seeing the same creative too many times and keeps CPC stable as the campaign scales.

-Keep in mind that if you manage 50+ SKUs, set up Facebook Dynamic Ads so the algorithm automatically shows the most relevant products to each shopper.
+Keep in mind that if you manage 50+ SKUs, set up Facebook Dynamic Ads (now Advantage+ catalog ads) so the algorithm automatically shows the most relevant products to each shopper.

 How LeadsBridge supports Facebook Marketplace boosts